 Are your services confidential?

 All of our services are confidential.
 We encourage all teens to discuss their family planning visit with their parents or guardians.
 And we’re happy to report that more than half of our young patients tell us that they have talked with a parent or guardian about their decision to visit a family planning clinic.

 Not all teens, however, are able to discuss their sexual health decisions with a parent or guardian.
 These young people tell us that if their privacy is not guaranteed, they may not seek the care they want and need.

 State family planning regulations guarantee confidential sexual health services for teens.
 These confidentiality policies for minors are supported by many respected health care organizations including the American Academy of Pediatrics, the American Medical Association, and the American Public Health Association.

-Because of these confidentiality policies, if your child has received services from us, we are not able to discuss your child’s family planning visit with you or release medical records without the patient’s written consent.
-We are only able to discuss our clinical services and general sexual health information.
+Because of these confidentiality policies, if your child has received services from us, we are not able to discuss your child’s family planning visit or release medical records without the patient’s written consent.

 I'd like to be a patient at Maine Family Planning, how do I get my records to you?